Need a swift kick of motivation? Give this list of swimming quotes a look the next time you feel your motivation sagging in the pool. Let’s do this.

 But in reality, discipline can be your best friend, because once you harness it, discipline becomes easier and easier to use.
 Disciplines form habits, and good swimming habits are what makes champions.
 While most swimmers will wait around for motivation to strike them, the disciplined swimmer does the work regardless of how motivated or not they are.

-This swim quote should you to not shy away from being a self-disciplined athlete.
-Instead, embrace it.
+This swim quote should you not shy away from being a self-disciplined athlete.
+Instead, when you head down to the pool for swim practice, embrace it.

 5. “The harder you work, the harder it is to surrender.” – Vince Lombardi